Baklava

 That’s the filling.
 It’s so easy!

-Place layers of thawed phyllo dough down into your pan, brushing each one with melted butter:
+- Place layers of thawed phyllo dough down into a 9×13 metal pan or baking dish, brushing each one with melted butter.
+Our layers will be 8-5-5-5-5-8.

-Assembling the baklava, you want to move relatively quickly, to prevent the phyllo from drying out, so no need to be meticulous with the butter.
+- Assembling the baklava, you want to move relatively quickly, to prevent the sheets of phyllo dough from drying out, so no need to be meticulous with the butter.
+If the phyllo starts to seem dry while you’re working, cover it with plastic wrap or a damp towel.

-Once you have 8 layers of phyllo, add about 1/5 of the walnut mixture to the pan, spreading it evenly:
+- Once you have 8 layers of phyllo in the bottom of the pan, add about 1/5 of the nut mixture to the pan, spreading it evenly:

-You’ll need about 2/3 cup of the walnuts for each nut layer.
+- You’ll need about 2/3 cup of the ground nuts for each layer.

-If you’re keen on making the baklava really even, here’s how I did mine.
+If you’re keen on making your homemade baklava really even, here’s how I did mine.

-I bought a 1-lb box of phyllo, which stated on the box that there were 18 13×18″ sheets.
+I bought a 1-lb box of phyllo sheets, which stated on the box that there were 18 13×18″ sheets.

 Using a 9×13 pan, you should cut the sheets in half, which gives you 36 total sheets.

-So for the phyllo dough, I did the layers like this: 8, 5, 5, 5, 5, 8, with walnuts in between each of those sets.
+So for the phyllo dough, I did the layers like this: 8, 5, 5, 5, 5, 8, with nut layers in between each of those sets.
+Note that the top layer and the bottom layer have 3 more sheets of phyllo than the middle layers.

-Once the baklava is layered, cut it into pieces using a sharp knife:
+- Once the baklava is layered, cut it into pieces using a very sharp knife:

-You can do squares, diamonds, triangles, or whatever shape you want.
+- You can do squares, diamond shapes, triangles, or whatever shape you want.

-Bake the baklava in the oven for 50 minutes, until it looks golden on the tops and edges:
+- Bake the baklava in the oven for 50 minutes, until it looks golden brown on the tops and edges: Keep an eye around the 40 minute mark as everyones ovens are different

 Prepare the Syrup

-In the meantime, start the syrup.
-Combine honey, water, sugar, cinnamon, orange peel, and lemon peel in a saucepan:
+- In the meantime, start the syrup.
+Combine honey, water, sugar, cinnamon, orange peel, and lemon peel in a small saucepan:

-Bring to a boil, then cook for 5 minutes, to allow the cinnamon and citrus to flavor the syrup.
+Bring the sweet honey syrup to a boil, then cook for 5 minutes, until the sugar dissolves, and also to allow the cinnamon and citrus to flavor the syrup.

 While the sugar syrup is still hot, pour it all over the baklava, which should soak it right up.